luketpeterson/compound-factor-iter/README.md

 The word "Manhattan" comes from the fact that permutations are tried in an order determined by their [Manhattan Distance](https://en.wikipedia.org/wiki/Taxicab_geometry) from the single best permutation.

-**ManhattanPermutationIter is the best choice in most situations.**

 ### RadixPermutationIter
 The [RadixPermutationIter] is another fixed-cost iterator implemented as a counter in a [Mixed Radix](https://en.wikipedia.org/wiki/Mixed_radix) number space.

-In the majority of situations, the [ManhattanPermutationIter] will produce a higher quality sequence, but the [RadixPermutationIter] is appropriate when some factors have vastly more influence over the function result than others.
-This can be caused by the function itself or by the input factor values, so it is recommended to try both iterators to determine the best one for your situation.
+The [ManhattanPermutationIter](crate::ManhattanPermutationIter) will usually produce more uniform coverage of a the factor-space, while the RadixPermutationIter will offer a more orderly sequence over small intervals.
+The [RadixPermutationIter] is appropriate when some factors have vastly more influence over the function result than others.
+This can be caused by the function itself or by the input factor values.

+**It is recommended to try both fixed-cost iterators to determine the best one for your situation.**  For example, in the `search_dict_test` (from the [tests.rs](https://github.com/luketpeterson/compound-factor-iter/blob/main/src/tests.rs) file), the `ManhattanPermutationIter` can find the target word from a dictionary in 32K iterations, while the `RadixPermutationIter` takes 1.8M iterations.
+However, in the `non_multiplicative_fn_test`, the `RadixPermutationIter` produces a sequence that is a considerably better fit to the ground-truth than the `ManhattanPermutationIter`.

 ## The letter_distribution feature